All the ‘Bridgerton’ houses and where to find them in real life

 With its elegant gated entrance, and tall white windows that stand out against the carefully maintained brick façade — wonderfully framed by ivy and wisteria — the Bridgerton house is exactly what you’d expect a viscount’s home to look like.

-The Bridgerton house, where Daphne and her family live
+Exterior of the ivy-covered Bridgerton house, where Daphne, Anthony and their family live

-The Bridgerton house, where Daphne and her family live.
+The Bridgerton house, where Daphne, Anthony and their family live.
 Image credit: Netflix

 In reality, the building used to film the scenes of Anthony and Daphne’s house is actually a museum.